brandenbonaby/hyperv-testing/README.md

                          will be accepted but at least one value must be a (0) or a (-1).

     -d  , --delay-time    Buffer/message delay time.
-A value of (0) willdisable delay testing on the specified delay column, while a value of (-1) will ignore the specfied delay column.
+A value of (0) will disable delay testing on the specified delay column, while a value of (-1) will ignore the specfied delay column.
                           The default values are [0] & [0].
 The first column